 Hawaii's hot surfing spots: A dad who loves to surf?
 What could possibly be cooler than that?

 Duke Paoa Kahanamoku was born near Waikiki in 1890, when Hawaii wasn't yet part of the United States.
 As the father of surfing, he embodied what the best dads tell their kids to do: strive for greatness.
-He was a three-time Olympic gold medalist in swimming at the 1912 and 1920 Games, but his true passion and legacy was showing the world what standing on a board in big waves was all about.
+He was a three-time Olympic gold medalist in swimming at the 1912 and 1920 Games, but his true passion and legacy was showing the world what standing on a board in big waves were all about.

 With a 10-foot plank of wood, he went to Oahu and gracefully conquered the North Shore's monster waves -- and then the world.
 In 1914, he stunned people at Freshwater Beach in Sydney, Australia, with his wave-riding prowess.
 Ditto for California and the East Coast where he demonstrated surfing in the 1910s.

 There are many places to take Dad to honor the Big Kahuna, but Oahu's North Shore would be best to watch surfers ride the huge waves.
-Some travel-worthy alternatives: Freshwater Beach in Sydney, where there's a statue of Kahanamoku, or any one of the surf museums in the U.S., such as the California Surf Museum (312 Pier View Way, Oceanside), the Huntington Beach International Surfing Museum (411 Olive Ave., Huntington Beach) and the Santa Cruz Surfing Museum (Mark Abbott Memorial Lighthouse, West Cliff Drive, Santa Cruz).
+Some travel-worthy alternatives: Freshwater Beach in Sydney, where there's a statue of Kahanamoku, or anyone of the surf museums in the U.S., such as the California Surf Museum (312 Pier View Way, Oceanside), the Huntington Beach International Surfing Museum (411 Olive Ave., Huntington Beach) and the Santa Cruz Surfing Museum (Mark Abbott Memorial Lighthouse, West Cliff Drive, Santa Cruz).

 Spokane, Wash., where it all began: Mother's Day came first: Anna Jarvis of Philadelphia is said to have been responsible for the first commemoration in 1907.
 But what about poor old Dad?
 He didn't get his (official) due until 1972.
 If you'd like to visit the place where it all started, book a trip to Spokane, Wash., in the eastern part of the state.